Spin-charge separation in a 1D Fermi gas with tunable interactions: Abstract

 \section{Abstract}

 Ultracold atoms confined to periodic potentials have proven to be a powerful tool for quantum simulation of complex many-body systems.
 We confine fermions to one-dimension to realize the Tomonaga-Luttinger liquid model describing the highly collective nature of their low-energy excitations.
-We use Bragg spectroscopy to directly excite either the spin or charge wave for various strength of repulsive interaction.
+We use Bragg spectroscopy to directly excite either the spin or charge waves for various strength of repulsive interaction.
 We observe that the velocity of the spin and charge excitations shift in opposite directions with increasing interaction, a hallmark of spin-charge separation.
-The excitation spectra are in quantitative agreement with the Tomonaga-Luttinger liquid theory, and furthermore, we find that the spin excitations become dispersive at large interaction, signaling the onset of the nonlinear Luttinger liquid regime.
+The excitation spectra are in quantitative agreement with the exact solution of the Yang-Gaudin model and the Tomonaga-Luttinger liquid theory.
+Furthermore, we identify effects of non-linear corrections to this theory due to band curvature and back-scattering.

-Unlike three-dimensional (3D) metals whose low-energy excitations are fermionic quasi-particles, the low-energy excitations of one-dimensional (1D) fermions are collective bosonic spin- and charge-density waves (SDW/CDW) that disperse linearly, as described by the Tomonaga-Luttinger liquid (TLL) theory \cite{Tomonaga1950,Luttinger1963,Haldane1979,Voit1993,Giamarchi_Book}.
-Underlying this description is the remarkable result that the SDW and the CDW of an interacting 1D Fermi gas propagate at different speeds, thus causing a spatial separation of spin and charge.
+Unlike three-dimensional (3D) metals whose low-energy excitations are fermionic quasi-particles, the low-energy excitations of one-dimensional (1D) fermions are collective bosonic spin- and charge-density waves (SDW/CDW) that disperse linearly, as described by the Tomonaga-Luttinger liquid (TLL) theory \cite{Tomonaga1950,Luttinger1963,Haldane1981,Voit1993,Giamarchi_Book}.
+Underlying this description is the remarkable result that the SDW and the CDW of an interacting 1D Fermi gas propagate at different speeds, thus causing a spatial separation of spin and charge excitations in the gas.